 At El Huwag the problems were more severe: the mechanic estimated that the pump had only operated 6 days during the last month.
 Often it worked for short periods only.
-This was blamed on the fact that the pump was made in Czechoslovakia and was both inferior to English or Indian Lister pumps and more difficult to find spare parts for.
-Significantly, the villagers reacted to our suggestion that villages get together to form a spare parts co-operative affirmatively, "provided the government was ready to allow such an arrangement" - which it was clearly seen as not being.
+This was blamed on the fact that the pump was made in Czeckoslavia and was both inferior to English or Indian Lister pumps and more difficult to find spare parts for.
+Significantly, the villagers reacted to our suggestion that villages get together to form a spare parts co-operative affirmatively, "provided the government was read" - which it was clearly seen as not being.

 In fact, the perception that some equipment was better quality than others and easier to service was widespread, and would therefore justify some participation of villagers at least in the choice of make of equipment.
 They have information which the technocrats need.
-It could be that there is in practice little choice of equipment; this would be true if machinery was imported under bi-lateral aid: but this is surely not invariably the case, nor in the International Water Decade should there be a need so to import, nor should bi-lateral aid be tied in this way.
+It could be that there is in practice little choice of make; this would be true if machinery was imported under bi-lateral aid: but this is surely not invariably the case, nor in the Decade of Water should there be a need so to import, nor should bi-lateral aid be tied in this way.